BC-CSCI1100/f22/resources/about.md

 With an eye toward downstream courses in the CS curriculum, we'll focus on three areas:

 1. Learning how to code --- we'll use the Python programming language,
-2. Learning how to work with computer systems --- we'll become proficient with the unix command line interface, we'll learn how to use git repositories and how to share them with GitHub
+2. Learning how to work with computer systems
+    1.  we'll become proficient with the unix command line interface and the bash shell,
+    2.  we'll learn how to use git repositories and how to share them with GitHub.

-3. Learning some mathematical tools that have proven to be helpful in problem solving, we'll learn about sets and relations, numeral systems, we'll review a little trigonometry and geometry.
+3. Learning some mathematical tools that have proven to be helpful in problem solving, we'll learn about sets and relations, numeral systems, we'll review some trigonometry and geometry.

 ##### Methods